Akiyoshi Umekawa: Mitsubishi Bank hostage incident

-Umekawa shot dead two employees and two policemen on January 26, 1979, in a Mitsubishi Bank in Sumiyoshi-ku, Osaka.
+Umekawa shot dead two employees (20-year-old sales clerk Hiroshi Hagio and 47-year-old branch manager Koji Morioka) and two policemen (52-year-old Inspector Masami Kusumoto and 29-year-old Officer Kazuaki Maebata) on January 26, 1979, in a Mitsubishi Bank in Sumiyoshi-ku, Osaka.
 He took 40 hostages at the bank.
 He asked them, "Do you know Sodom no Ichi (Japanese alternative title of Salò, or the 120 Days of Sodom)?"

-He stripped women of their clothes.
+He stripped women of their clothes, forcing them to form a human shield around him as he inflicted a drawn out regime of terror amongst them and the male hostages.
+He regularly threatened them with a shotgun, and refused to negotiate with police.
+Various methods were considered or attempted to observe or disable Umekawa, but were consistently foiled by him forcing the hostages to counteract them and keep police away.

+Multiple hostages (26-year-old loan clerk Kunihiko Yoshitani was shot and severely wounded in the back of the head; 54-year-old general affairs clerk Koichiro Hirao was hit in the face) were injured during the standoff, largely as a result of ricochet from Umekawa firing his shotgun to intimidate them.
+One hostage, feigning death after being shot by Umekawa, had the top of his ear cut off by another hostage Umekawa had forced to verify his death.
+Despite this, the hostage, 47-year-old consultant Sadao Takeuchi (who was hit in the right shoulder), survived.

 Rokuro Yoshida, who joined the criminal investigations of Kiyoshi Ōkubo and the United Red Army, was appointed as the incident commander.
 "Zero" Company of the 2nd Riot Police Unit of the Osaka Prefectural Police Headquarters (one of the predecessors of the Special Assault Teams) were called, which was the first case in the history of Japanese Police Tactical Units.
-They fatally shot Umekawa on January 28, 1979.
+After a 42-hour standoff (in which Umekawa and the hostages had barely slept), they managed to infiltrate the building and fatally shot Umekawa on January 28, 1979.
 Yoshida stated there was no alternative to deadly force.

+The assault team was led by Inspector Kazuhiko Matsubara, and consisted of six officers: Chief Officer Hiroyuki Hoshino, Officer Munenori Kanno, Officer Masanao Tanigawa, Officer Toshinori Aiko, and Officer Yoshimi Fukada.
+Five people (Matsubara did not fire) fired eight shots, but only three hit Umekawa in the head, neck, and chest.

 Media

 His crime affected Japanese youths.
-Lyricist Neko Oikawa said that he was the main reason why she did not have leftist views.
+Lyricist Neko Oikawa said that his acts led her to investigate similar brutality, which is why she did not have leftist views.
 The story of the film Tattoo Ari was inspired by him, but an alternative name was used for him in the film.